htmlhero/jQuery.preload/README.md

 Parameters
 -----

 There are two ways to use jQuery.preload.
-By passing path(s):
+By passing url(s):

     $.preload(images, [part], [callback]);

-- `images` &mdash; path to image(s), can be array and string.
+- `images` &mdash; image url(s), can be array and string.
 - `part` &mdash; how many images will be preloaded at one time.
 - `callback` &mdash; function to be executed after preload one part.